dssg/MLinPractice/grading.md

 ## Grace days

-Project teams receive **4 total grace days** for project deliverables, no more than 1 per assignment, applied greedily.
+Project teams receive **4 grace days** across the semester for project deliverables, with no more than 1 per assignment.
+They are applied automatically to your earliest late submissions — you do not need to request them.
+Work submitted late once your grace days are used will lose significant credit.

 ## Participation & missing days